wootfish/eli.sohl.com/drafts/wangs-attack.md

 [![Corrections for a5](/assets/img/wang-a5-adjustments.png){: .img-center }](/assets/img/wang-a5-adjustments.png)

-This illustrates the process of correcting a second-round state (namely $$a_5$$).
+This illustrates the process of correcting a second-round state, $$a_5$$.
 In this case, the process consists of three steps.

 The first step is shown in the leftmost section of the diagram, where $$a_5$$ is adjusted to meet our constraints and